 A debit card and a checkbook will be delivered without difficulty.
 Please note that checks are seldom used in the country.
 Credit cards are delivered upon conditions.
 For more information about credit cards, contact your bank in Spain.

 Spanish banks charge current operations and maintenance of bank accounts for around €30 per year.
-You'll find many banks in Spain (provincial or national), and you can choose among more than 150 financial institutions.
+You'll find many banks in Spain (provincial or national), and you can choose among more than 150 of them.

 Good to know: